Bayesian inference in high-dimensional models: Learning structural relationship among many variables

-A semiparametric extension of GGMs that can model continuous variables located at nodes of a graph is given by the nonparanormal model (Liu et al. \cite{nonparanormal}), where it is assumed that the vector of variables $X = (X_1,\ldots,X_p)\in [0,1]^p$ reduces to a multivariate normal vector through $p$ monotone increasing transformations: for some monotone functions $f_1,\ldots,f_p$, $f(X) := (f_1(X_1),\ldots, f_p(X_p))\sim \mathrm{N}_p(\mu, \Sigma)$ for some $\mu\in \mathbb{R}^p$ and positive definite matrix $\Sigma$.
-The model is not identifiable and needs to fix the location and scale of the functions or the distribution.
-Liu et al. \cite{nonparanormal} developed a two-step estimation process in which the functions were estimated first using a truncated empirical through the relations $f_j(x) =\Phi^{-1} (F_j (x))$, where $F_j$ stands for the cumulative distribution function of $X_j$.
-Two different Bayesian approaches were considered by Mulgrave and Ghosal \cite{mulgrave1,mulgrave2,mulgrave3} --- based on imposing a prior on the underlying monotone transforms in the first two papers, and based on a rank-likelihood which eliminates the role of the transformations in the third.
-In the first approach, a finite random series based on a B-spline basis expansion is used to construct a prior on the transformation.
-The advantage of using a B-spline basis is that in order to maintain monotonicity, the prior on the coefficients only needs to be made increasing.
-A multivariate normal prior truncated to the cone of ordered values can be conveniently used.
-However, to ensure identifiability, two constants $f(0)=1/2$ and $f(3/4)-f(1/4)=1$ are imposed, which translate to linear constraints, and hence the prior remained multivariate normal before imposing the order restriction.
+are imposed, which translate to linear constraints, and hence the prior remained multivariate normal before imposing the order restriction.
 Samples from the posterior distribution of the ordered multivariate normal coefficients can be efficiently obtained using the exact Hamiltonian MCMC (Packman and Paninski \cite{HMCMC}).
-In Mulgrave and Ghosal \cite{mulgrave2}, a normal soft-spike-and-slab prior was put on the off-diagonal elements of $\Omega=\Sigma^{-1}$ and the scaling-it-up technique (Wang \cite{wang2015scaling}) was utilized to avoid the evaluation of the intractable normalizing constant arising from the positive definiteness restriction.
+In Mulgrave and Ghosal \cite{mulgrave2}, a normal soft-spike-and-slab prior was put on the off-diagonal elements of $\Omega=\Sigma^{-1}$, and the scaling-it-up technique (Wang \cite{wang2015scaling}) was utilized to avoid the evaluation of the intractable normalizing constant arising from the positive definiteness restriction.
 They also proved a consistency result for the underlying transformation in terms of a pseudo-metric given by the uniform distance on a compact subinterval of $(0,1)$.
-The approach in Mulgrave and Ghosal \cite{mulgrave2} used a connection with the problem of regression of a component given the following ones, where these partial regression coefficients form the basis of a Cholesky decomposition for the precision matrix.
+The approach in Mulgrave and Ghosal \cite{mulgrave2} used a connection to the problem of regressing a component on subsequent components, where the partial regression coefficients form the basis of a Cholesky decomposition of the precision matrix.
 Sparsity in these coefficients was introduced through continuous shrinkage priors by increasing sparsity with the index as in Subsection~\ref{discriminant}.
 The resulting procedure is considerably faster than the direct approach of Mulgrave and Ghosal \cite{mulgrave1}.
 Mulgrave and Ghosal \cite{mulgrave2} also considered the mean-field variational approach for even faster computation.
 In Mulgrave and Ghosal \cite{mulgrave3}, the posterior distribution is altered by replacing conditioning on the data by conditioning on the ranks, which are the maximal invariants under all monotone transformations.
-The benefit is that then the likelihood is free of the transformations, eliminating the need to assign prior distributions on these, and may be considered as fixed, even though those are unknown.
+The benefit is that the likelihood is free of transformations, eliminating the need to assign prior distributions to them and allowing them to be treated as fixed, even though they are unknown.
 The absence of the nonparametric part of the parameter thus makes the procedure a lot more efficient and robust.
-The posterior can be computed by Gibbs sampling using a simple data-augmentation technique with the transformed variables.
-Also the arbitrary centering and scaling means that only a scale-invariant of $\Omega$ is identifiable.
-Mulgrave and Ghosal \cite{mulgrave3} also derived a consistency result in a fixed dimensional setting using Doob's posterior consistency theorem (see Ghosal and van der Vaart \cite{gvbook17}).
+The posterior can be computed via Gibbs sampling using a simple data augmentation technique applied to the transformed variables.
+Also, the arbitrary centering and scaling means that only a scale-invariant of $\Omega$ is identifiable.
+Mulgrave and Ghosal \cite{mulgrave3} also derived a consistency result in a fixed-dimensional setting using Doob's posterior consistency theorem (see Ghosal and van der Vaart \cite{gvbook17}).